Nashville Public Library Yoga

 The impact of yoga on the students at Nashville’s libraries has been profound, fostering a sense of wellbeing and connectedness.

-“The teachers give us suggestions on how to practice at any age,” says Janice Nichols, one of Small World Yoga’s library students.
+“The teachers give us suggestions on how to practice at any age,” says Janice Nichols, another student.
 “The library is a welcoming place to relax and learn postures.
 The price cannot be beat—free!—and it’s oh-so good.”

 “I’ve been attending for over a year now and it has helped me both mentally and physically,” says one library yoga student.
 “I also love the community I’ve become a part of.
 What Small World Yoga offers is priceless.”